gabriellob0/lse-diss/README.md

 ## Roadmap

 The API client and the download script are working and completed.

-The only limitation with the current strategy is that I remove non-US inventors, which could allow some self-cites to go undetected.
-I also have the script to download the bulk data which is not incorporated in my main file.
+The script to download the bulk data which is not incorporated in my main file.
 I intend to do so when I figure out what data I am using from the bulk downloads.

 Ideally, these would also have some tests, but I don't think it is an immediate priority.
 Instead, I want to focus on validating the data.
 I want to have a separate validation file, should focus on missing data, duplicates, and string formatting.